camunda/camunda-docs-manual/content/update/minor/79-to-710/_index.md

 has been changed.
 From now on, each historic instance related to processes, decisions or batches needs a [removal time]({{< ref "/user-guide/process-engine/history.md#removal-time">}}) to be cleaned-up.

-Historic instances which (1) have been produced by a Camunda BPM version prior to 7.10 and (2) belong to a top-level instance which has been completed already cannot be cleaned-up after the migration took place.
+Historic instances which (1) have been produced by a Camunda Platform version prior to 7.10 and (2) belong to a top-level instance which has been completed already cannot be cleaned-up after the migration took place.
 This is due to the reason, that a removal time is missing for these historic instances.
 If you want to get rid of them anyway, please add a removal time or switch the `historyCleanupStrategy` to the `endTimeBased` cleanup strategy via a [process engine configuration property]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#historyCleanupStrategy" >}}).

 {{< note title="Heads Up!" class="info" >}}
-Starting with Camunda BPM 7.11 there exist several Batch Operations to set a removal time to historic processes, decisions and batches.
+Starting with Camunda Platform 7.11 there exist several Batch Operations to set a removal time to historic processes, decisions and batches.
 This allows you to set a removal time via Camunda Cockpit as well as REST & Java API.

 You can learn more about it in the [User Guide]({{< ref "/user-guide/process-engine/batch-operations.md#set-a-removal-time">}}).